 Making travel arrangements for interview candidates can be challenging.
 The following tips and suggestions should help to make this process faster, easier, and save your department money.
 As with employee travel, Procurement cards cannot be used for hotel costs, airline tickets, or other travel costs.

 Campus policy is to prioritize candidate travel expense reimbursements.
-To help ensure prompt reimbursement, please communicate the State travel limits to the candidates for meals, lodging, etc. The candidate's Travel Expense Report must include: Their signature (either original, or faxed) the department chair's and/or dean's signature, Social Security number, position number of the job they interviewed for, and expense receipts.
+To help ensure prompt reimbursement, please communicate the State travel limits to the candidates for meals, lodging, etc. The candidate's Travel Expense Report must include: Their signature (either original, or faxed) the department chair's and/or dean's signature, position number of the job they interviewed for, and expense receipts.
 If these guidelines are followed, the candidate should receive their reimbursement check within 10 days of their Travel Expense Report arriving in the Travel Coordinator's office.